Shady-Max/MVC_Assignment/README.md

 - Supports addition, subtraction, multiplication, and division.
 - Handles division by zero with appropriate error messages.
 - Displays results and error messages in a user-friendly way.
+- Automatically gets all methods from CalculatorModel without passing operations

 ## How to run
 - Clone the repository.